 What Is a Business Service Address?

-A business service address is the official contact address for company officers such as directors and Persons with Significant Control (PSCs).
+A business service address is the official contact address for company officers, such as directors, and for Persons with Significant Control (PSCs).
 It is displayed on the public register and used for statutory communication.

 It is important to understand that this is different from the registered office address.